French Cob Horse

 Origins

+This breed comes from the import of Norfolk Roadster from the UK, bringing good structure and conformation to the local coach breeds.
+After the appearance of cars, the breed split.
 There were two types of French Cobs, a lighter version more suitable for riding, (which was absorbed into the French Saddle Horse) and a larger animal that is now associated more with draft breeds.
-Today the cob is looked at as more of a type than a breed, and there is no official studbook, although the National Stud purchases & owns all cob studs.
+Today the cob is looked at as more of a type than a breed and there is no official studbook.
+Although the National Stud purchases and owns all cob studs.
 Their genealogy is patrilineal, if the sire is a cob, then the foal is a cob, regardless of the dam’s breed.
-Today the breed is very rare.

 Features